Usopp: Reception

 Usopp ranked in the Top 10 of the first three Shōnen Jump character popularity polls.
 In the fourth through seventh popularity polls, Usopp was ranked among the Top 15 most popular characters.
-Usopp was also prominently involved in six out of the ten most heartbreaking scenes in the manga: the Going Merry’s funeral, Robin saying she wants to live, the Straw Hats departing from Alabasta, the Going Merry rescuing the Straw Hats, the story of Usopp’s mother’s death, and Usopp begging Luffy to rejoin the crew.
+Usopp was also prominently involved in six out of the ten most heartbreaking scenes in the manga: the Going Merry's funeral, Robin saying she wants to live, the Straw Hats departing from Alabasta, the Going Merry rescuing the Straw Hats, the story of Usopp's mother's death, and Usopp begging Luffy to rejoin the crew.

 In a 2007 Oricon poll, Usopp was voted the 10th most wanted character to receive a spin off amongst all respondents, and the 5th most popular amongst males.
-In a review of Funimation Entertainment's second DVD release for Mania Entertainment, Bryce Coulter notes that Usopp "brings lots of comic relief to the series", but also comments that he "can be down right annoying at times."
+In a review of Funimation Entertainment's second DVD release for Mania Entertainment, Bryce Coulter notes that Usopp "brings lots of comic relief to the series", but also comments that he "can be downright annoying at times."

 Sean Cubillas of Screen Rant wrote, "As the Straw Hats' resident comic relief, Usopp has made the fans laugh for several years.
 Whether it's intentional or with his reluctant cowardice, Usopp has had some of the most unique interactions in the story.
 However, his most iconic scene to date is one that's played totally straight.
 Adorned as the incredible Sniper King, he's asked by Luffy to declare war on the world itself.
 Raising his slingshot up high, Sniper King shoots down the World Government's flag in a fiery blaze that turns it to ashes and lights up the whole sky.
 With just a slingshot, Usopp managed to hit fans pretty deep."
 In another article, Cubillas stated, "More fiction than fighter, Usopp has skirted his way through the series with tales so detailed and grand that he often uses them to trick his enemies.
 However, he always saves his best lies for his crew, as he realizes any adventure with Monkey D. Luffy could spell disaster for him.
 So, like a lot of kids trying to get out of middle school gym, Usopp turns to the doctors' notes.
 If Usopp doesn't want to go somewhere or if he doesn't want to leave the shop, he'll always say he has some sort of disease, like the fan favorite "Can't-Get-On-This-Island-Disease."

 Christian Markle of Comic Book Resources stated that Usopp has had the best character development of the Straw Hats due to his transition from cowardice to dependability and noted how he was the only person to temporarily leave the Straw Hats for personal reasons.